 BP reports Q2 profit of $8.45 billion, boosts dividend

-LONDON, Aug 2 (Reuters) - BP BP.L on Tuesday reported a second quarter profit of $8.45 billion, its highest in 14 years, as soaring refining margins and energy prices helped it boost its dividend by 10%.
+LONDON, Aug 2 (Reuters) - BP BP.L on Tuesday reported a second quarter profit of $8.45 billion, its highest in 14 years, as strong refining margins and oil trading helped it boost its dividendand share repurchases.

+BP increased its dividend by 10% to 6.006 cents per share, more than its previous guidance of a 4% annual increase.

+It raised its share buyback programme to $3.5 billion for the third quarter from $2.5 billion in the previous three months, in line with its policy of using 60% of cashflow for the repurchase of its own shares.

+"BP continues to build a track record of delivery against its disciplined financial frame," Chief Financial Officer Murray Auchincloss said in a statement.

-BP's underlying replacement cost profit, the company's definition of net earnings, reached $8.45 billion in the second quarter, the strongest since 2008 and far exceeding analysts' expectations for a $6.8 billion profit.
+BP's underlying replacement cost profit, its definition of net earnings, reached $8.45 billion in the second quarter, the highest since 2008 and far exceeding analysts' expectations of $6.8 billion.

-That compares with a $6.25 billion profit in the first three months of 2022 and one of $2.8 billion a year earlier.
+That compares with a $6.25 billion profit in the first three months of 2022 and $2.8 billion a year earlier.

 ((ron.bousso@thomsonreuters.com; +44 (0) 2075422161; Reuters Messaging: ron.bousso.reuters.com@reuters.net))